CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 ### Resetting your password

-You can reset your password using the Forgot Password? link on the course login page.
+You can reset your password using the **Forgot Password?** link on the course login page.

   * Occasionally, the reset password emails are blocked by .*gov* email spam filters.
 If that happens, please contact the team at [ditap-facilitators@civicactions.com](mailto:ditap-facilitators@civicactions.com).

+(add screenshot)

 ### Navigating the course